Senozoid/ZC1-handbook/combat.md

 #### Things to note:

 - Outgoing physical damage is determined by the attacker's Strength attribute, equipped weapon(s), and damage modifiers.
+- Each weapon requires an effort to be effective.
+For a ranged weapon, it is the draw-weight.
+For a melee or a thrown weapon, it is thrice the weight of the weapon.
-- The further the total weight of equipped weapon(s) exceeds the wielder's Strength, the further the wielder's turrnrate and accuracy are reduced.
+- The further the total effort of equipped weapon(s) exceeds the wielder's Strength, the further the wielder's turrnrate and accuracy are reduced.
-- If the wielder's Strength exceeds the total weight of equipped weapon(s), there is a roll for extra damage where the maximum is the difference, and the minimum is 0.
+- If the wielder's Strength exceeds the total effort of equipped weapon(s), there is a roll for extra damage where the maximum is the difference, and the minimum is 0.
 - The probability of the attack completely missing, is determined by the attacker's [accuracy](glossary.md#accuracy) and the target's [evasion](glossary.md#evasion).
 If the attack is evaded, any accompanying effects are also evaded.

 #### Calculations:

 ```
 Miss probability = max(0, (1+OppEva-Acc)/10)
-Powers = Sum of powers of weapons valid at chosen range
+Powers = Sum of powers of weapons valid for chosen target
-Weights = Sum of weights of all equipped weapons
+Efforts = Sum of efforts of all equipped weapons

-BaseDmg = Powers + roll(0, Str-Weights)
+BaseDmg = Powers + roll(0, Strength-Efforts)
 Outgoing = Mod(BaseDmg)
 ```